The K"ahler-Ricci flow with Log Canonical Singularities: Introduction

 On the other hand, finding a canonical metric on a \ka\, manifold or a variety has long been a central problem in \ka\ geometry.
 Since Yau's solution to Calabi's conjecture \cite{Yau1} there have been a lot of developments in this direction.
 When the first Chern class $c_{1}(X)$ has definite sign the canonical metrics are \ka-Einstein metrics which have been studied systematically.
 In particular, the \ka-Ricci flow can also be used to study the canonical metrics.
 In \cite{Cao} Cao gave a parabolic proof of existence of negative and zero \ka, metrics and showed that starting from some $\dr_0$ (belonging to $-c_1(X)$ in the negative case), the \ka-Ricci flow

 has a longtime solution converging (after normalizing in the negative case) to the \ka-Einstein metric on $X$.

 However, in general the first Chern class will not be zero or have definite sign, and in these general situations the minimal model program provides ideas for finding so-called generalized \ka-Einstein metrics as canonical metrics on these varieties.
 In \cite{Ts} Tsuji used the \ka-Ricci flow to study the existence of the generalized \ka-Einstein metric on minimal projective manifolds of general type.
 In \cite{TZ} Tian-Zhang established the general existence result of the \ka-Ricci flow.
 In particular they gave a general existence time criterion of the \ka-Ricci flow on \ka\ manifolds and studied the long time behavior on projective manifolds.
-Furthermore, in a sequence of works \cite{ST1,ST2,ST3}, Song-Tian initiated the study of analytic minimal model program which proposes to find the canonical metrics on general projective varieties via to use the \ka-Ricci flow.
+Furthermore, in a sequence of works \cite{ST1,ST2,ST3}, Song-Tian initiated the study of analytic minimal model program which proposes to find the canonical metrics on general projective varieties via the \ka-Ricci flow.
 They gave more precise descriptions of the long time behavior of the \ka-Ricci flow on projective manifolds and began the study of the \ka-Ricci flow on singular projective varieties.
+There have been several related works on the \ka-Ricci flow in such singular settings, from a pluripotential theoretic point of view, and we refer to the recent works \cite{GLZ, D} and the references therein.

 Let us briefly recall the minimal model program of Mori and discuss some corresponding works on the analytic aspect of this program.
 By the classical theory \cite{KMM,KM}, algebraic varieties can be classified by their Kodaira dimensions, where the Kodaira dimension of a n-dimenstional variety $X$ is defined by